lightninglabs/taproot-assets/README.md

 ## Prerequisites:

-Taro requires [LND](https://github.com/lightningnetwork/lnd/) (compiled on the latest `master` branch with the relevant tags, see below) to be synced and running on the same Bitcoin network as Taro (e.g. regtest, simnet, testnet3).
+Taro requires [LND](https://github.com/lightningnetwork/lnd/) version `v0.16.2-beta` or later to be synced and running on the same Bitcoin network as Taro (e.g. regtest, simnet, testnet3).
 RPC connections need to be accepted and a [valid macaroon](https://docs.lightning.engineering/lightning-network-tools/lnd/macaroons) needs to be present.

 ```shell
 git clone https://github.com/lightningnetwork/lnd.git